Modern coastal California single-family home with ocean views in Newport Beach, manicured landscaping, professional property

 When Turnover Happens: Our Re-Lease Process

-Despite our best efforts, turnover is inevitable.
-Job relocations, family changes, and life events happen.
-When a tenant gives notice, we move immediately:
+Despite everything, turnover is inevitable.
+Job relocations happen.
+Family changes happen.
+Life happens.
+When a tenant gives notice, we move immediately.

 Pre-Marketing and Showings

-We begin marketing the property 45 days before vacancy, with tenant cooperation.
-Professional photos (we re-shoot if the property has been updated), detailed listing copy emphasizing coastal lifestyle and neighborhood amenities, and syndication across Zillow, Apartments.com, and our proprietary NextGen Coastal site.
-We schedule showings during the notice period, aiming to have a signed lease in place before the current tenant moves out.
-In high-demand markets like Newport Beach and Coronado, we often achieve minimal vacancy—the new tenant moves in shortly after the old tenant moves out.
+We start marketing 45 days before vacancy, with tenant cooperation.
+Professional photos (we re-shoot if the property has been updated), detailed listing copy emphasizing coastal lifestyle and neighborhood perks, syndication across Zillow, Apartments.com, our proprietary NextGen Coastal site.

 Make-Ready Standards